Set up email discovery to subscribe to your RDS feed

 - Create an RD Web feed URL (https://<rdweb-dns-name>.domain/RDWeb/Feed/webfeed.aspx, such as https://rdweb.contoso.com/RDWeb/Feed/webfeed.aspx)

-If you're using Windows Virtual Desktop instead of Remote Desktop, you'll want to use these URLs instead:
+If you're using Azure Virtual Desktop instead of Remote Desktop, you'll want to use these URLs instead:

-- If you're using Windows Virtual Desktop (classic): https://rdweb.wvd.microsoft.com/api/feeddiscovery/webfedddiscovery.aspx
+- If you're using Azure Virtual Desktop (classic): https://rdweb.wvd.microsoft.com/api/feeddiscovery/webfeeddiscovery.aspx

-- If you're using Windows Virtual Desktop: https://rdweb.wvd.microsoft.com/api/arm/feeddiscovery
+- If you're using Azure Virtual Desktop: https://rdweb.wvd.microsoft.com/api/arm/feeddiscovery

 Now, follow these steps to set up email discovery: